coneco-lab/modified-ant/README.md

 - `task-only` contains code to run the mANT in a behaviour-only setting.
 See its own README for details
 - `task-and-eeg` contains code to run the mANT during electroencephalography (EEG).
 See its own README for details (in short, the code is the same as in `task-only`, plus some lines to send 8-bit triggers to the EEG recording system)
 - `task-and-fmri` contains code to run the mANT during functional magnetic resonance imaging (fMRI).
 See its own README for details (in short, the code is the same as in `task-only`, but the task timeline is different and there are commands to receive triggers from the fMRI scanner in form of simulated keypresses)
+- `task-and-eeg-tms` contains code to run the mANT during a joint EEG and transcranial magnetic stimulation (TMS) experiment.
+See its own README for details (in short, the code is the same as in `task-and-eeg`, plus some lines to trigger TMS at times of interest)
 - `mant-data-analysis` contains code to analyse and plot mANT data

 All subfolders are independent of each other.